jiho/discr/README.md

 ### Data collection

 Data collected with the DISC is stored in one directory.
 A subdirectory is created for each deployment leg (usually per day).
-Within each leg, a subdirectory is made for each sensor on the DISC (camera, compass, light sensor etc.).
+Within each leg, a subdirectory is created for each sensor on the DISC (camera, compass, light sensor etc.).
 The information for every leg and every deployment within each leg is written down in a log file, in the form of a spreadsheet (saved as a Comma Separated Values, `*.csv`, file), which is stored in the top level DISC directory.

 The final hierarchy usually looks like